 - under certain circumstances, grant holders may receive the following additional benefits such as monthly rent subsidy, monthly allowance for accompanying family members (about € 200 child allowance per child and about € 275 marriage allowance);

-- preliminary language course (if desired and possible with respect to the starting date of the scholarship);
+- a German language course (if desired and possible with respect to the starting date of the scholarship);

-- a material resource and supervision allowance of currently € 1,000 per year, which is paid upon application to the host institution.
+- a material resource and supervision allowance of currently € 1,000 per year, which is paid upon application to your supervisor’s lab

 (2) “Mind & Brain” Scholarships, Humboldt-Universität zu Berlin

 In 2023, the Berlin School of Mind and Brain at HU Berlin will offer a number of three-year “Mind & Brain” scholarships.
 The amount is € 1,468 per month.
 Scholarships will be awarded after interviews in Berlin in accordance with the ranking for this purpose by the admissions committee.

 - 15 January 2022

 (Statutory disclaimer: HU reserves the right to withdraw or revoke the granting of a scholarship in accordance with §§ 48, 49 VwVfG)

 (i) Scholarship holders wishing to work part-time during their scholarship period, i.e. pursue gainful employment, always require the approval their academic supervisor and the managing director of the Berlin School od Mind and Brain.
 The managing director will have to verify that the part-time employment does not interfere with the purpose of the Mind & Brain scholarship.
 Additional income exceeding € 500 gross per month shall be deducted from the monthly scholarship payment.

 (ii) If you are already funded by the DAAD, another German funding organization, or another state agency in Germany, you cannot receive a scholarship from Mind & Brain.